 Test Locations: Chugach Powder Guides, Girdwood, AK

 Days Skied: ~15

 [Note: Our review was conducted on the 17/18 Genome, which was not changed for 18/19 or 19/20, apart from graphics.]

 These days, it seems like more and more companies are aiming making their powder skis more moderate — narrowing the waists down, mellowing out the rocker profiles, and lightening them up to make them easier to use when conditions aren’t all-time.

 While these kinds of skis certainly make a lot of sense for most people, sometimes it’s refreshing to see a company go the opposite direction, and make a ski specifically for floating in really deep pow.
 This year, Liberty introduced their redesigned Genome, and at 140 mm underfoot, it looks like it should be a pretty ideal tool for bottomless snow.

-Here’s what Liberty says about the Genome, which will also be coming back unchanged for 18/19:
+Here’s what Liberty says about the Genome, which returned unchanged for 18/19 and 19/20: